netdata/netdata/streaming/README.md

 The above is the receiver configuration of a single host, at the receiver end. `MACHINE_GUID` is the unique id the Netdata generating the metrics (i.e. the Netdata that originally collects them `/var/lib/netdata/registry/netdata.unique.id`).
-So, metrics for Netdata `A` that pass through any number of other netdata, will have the same `MACHINE_GUID`.
+So, metrics for Netdata `A` that pass through any number of other Netdata, will have the same `MACHINE_GUID`.

 You can also use `default memory mode = dbengine` for an API key or `memory mode = dbengine` for a single host.
 The additional `page cache size` and `dbengine disk space` configuration options